Get started with customer relationship management tools

 Conversion management

-CRMs can simplify the process of converting leads into sales.
+CRMs can simplify how you convert leads into sales.
 You’ll get to know the users in your pipeline better.
-And this leads to a more tailored approach, so you can sort leads based on business potential.
+And this leads to a more tailored approach.
+So you can sort leads based on business potential.

 Sales automation